Seattle Girls Choir

 The Seattle Girls Choir (SGC) was established in 1982 by Dr. Jerome L. Wright as a "junior conservatory" where young women from throughout the Puget Sound region could gather after school to develop their music education.

-In 2009, Dr. Wright retired as Artistic Director of SGC.
-He was succeeded by Jacob Winkler.
+In 2009, Dr. Wright retired as artistic director of SGC.
+He was succeeded by Jacob Winkler, who served as artistic director for the next thirteen years.
+In 2022, Sarra Sharif Doyle was hired as artistic director, the first woman to hold the role in the organization's 40-year history.

 The Choir School is divided into six levels, from youngest to oldest: Piccolini, Dolcine, Vivissimi, Allegra, Cantamus and Prime Voci.
+SGC also offers an entry-level group for older beginning singers, Entrata, as well as a small contemporary ensemble for teens, Sorella.
 Students range from the Kindergarten through 12th grades.

 The curriculum includes vocal technique, music theory, sight singing, solfege, ear training, and general musicianship.